eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/index.rst

 .. note:: It's important to know that a Sensu Server can be also a Sensu Client.

-After executing the previous steps, if you are not installing the Sensu Client, but the Sensu Server, procede as follows:
+After executing the previous steps, if you are not installing the Sensu Client, but the Sensu Server, proceed as follows:

 #.
 Install the additional dependencies for managing the communication between
    clients-server.

-   * RabbitMQ is the message bus that manages the comunication.
+   * RabbitMQ is the message bus that manages the communication.
    * Erlang is a programming language and a runtime dependency for RabbitMQ.
-   * Redis works as Database in Memory and stores temporarly the monitoring information.
+   * Redis works as Database in Memory and stores temporarily the monitoring information.
    * Uchiwa is a web Dashboard for visualizing Sensu status and Configuration.

    .. code-block:: bash